-Anita Krohn Traaseth, the Chief Executive Officer, Innovation Norway, in an exclusive interview with Amazons Watch Magazine, speaks on the need for women to develop the ability to take risks, sure tips to achieving success, as well aas the importance of diversity and innovation in achieving sustainable economic growth.
+Anita Krohn Traaseth, the Chief Executive Officer, Innovation Norway, in an exclusive interview with Amazons Watch Magazine, speaks on the need for women to develop the ability to take risks, sure tips to achieve success, as well as the importance of diversity and innovation in achieving sustainable economic growth.
 Excerpt:

 In your 2014 article titled “If Norwegian Women Can’t Have It All, Can Anyone?” which was published in The Atlantic, you made some valid points on the different perceptions of success among women.
 According to the article, most women interpret imperfections as disqualifications for leadership positions, rather than thinking about making an impact in a position.
 What will you say are some of the important points every woman needs to know to achieve success?

 - It’s not rocket science.
 It is passion, purpose and hard work.
 Of course, you can do it.
 Don’t set unnecessary limitations for yourself, if others believe you can do it, so should you?

 - There is never a 100% match for anyone to meet all the criteria’s for an open position, apply if you feel it’s right even though you cannot deliver on every aspect they ask for

 - Ask colleagues, mentors, friends for guidance throughout your career.
 Talk about your insecurities and seek insight and advice on how they have solved different situations.

 - Don’t be afraid of failure.
 Your bosses, Boards will judge you on how you deal with failure, not the fact that you do mistakes.
 You have to make mistakes to develop as a leader.